 - Lack of full-featured profilers.

 Sematext’s pricing is simple yet very flexible.
 You can have a different plan depending on your needs and requirements.
 Tomcat performance monitoring is metered by the hour, making it suitable for static and dynamic environments designed and configured to scale up and down.
-It starts with $0.005 per agent per hour for the standard plan and 7 days of monitoring data retention.
+It starts with $3.6 per host per month for the standard plan and 7 days of monitoring data retention.

 Nagios is one of the oldest, most well-known and established monitoring tools available on the market for Tomcat monitoring, offering both an open-source and a commercial enterprise solution, Nagios Core and Nagios XI, respectively.
 Nagios Core is Linux-based and gained popularity due to being built with extensibility in mind and because it supports monitoring for various other technologies via official and community-developed extensions.